 This can be quite annoying when you’re trying to lay-down a bass-line because the notes you think you’re playing aren’t actually the ones you want.

-Remember, to use the Pitch Correction feature, find out the Key signature of the song, and then set it in the top-center console of your DAW.
+Remember, to use the Pitch Correction feature (my guide), find out the Key signature of the song, and then set it in the top-center console of your DAW.
 Then check the box, “Limit to Key,” in the Pitch Correction option down in the Smart Controls.
 Slide the bar all the way over to 100.

 Once you’ve created the bass-line, you can move on to the mixing of it, which is equally as important as the actual notes.